roman-hart/processor_assembler/README.md

 Command       | Method name
 ------------- | -------------
-mov      | Moves information to some register inv     | Invert beats add     | Add info to some register
+mov      | Moves information to some register inv     | Inverts beats add     | Adds integer to some register
-com     | Сomplement to an integer
+com     | Сomplementation code for an integer

+This command

 ```
 com R2, 3